 The colour blue is associated with features such as intelligence, safety and a sense of peace.
 As it is related to intellect, consider painting your bedroom or office blue to help you give that extra boost.

-As soothing and serene pastel blue is, it is a room colour that could give off quite cool and chilling vibes.
+As soothing and serene pastel blue is, it’s a room colour that could give off quite cool and chilling vibes.
 Especially in a room that receives little natural light.
 If your home has too much blue, it may produce a cold and unfriendly mood for guests so that’s why it is best to combine walls painted in pastel blue with furniture in warmer hues.
-Balancing blues with a warmer, more relational colour is a great idea for gathering spaces in a home.

 Purple is historically the room colour of royalty and luxury.
 The effect of purple on your mood depends on what shade you choose.
 In its darkest values (eggplant, for example), is rich, dramatic and sophisticated.
 It is associated with luxury and creativity; as an accent or secondary colour, it gives a scheme depth.

-As dark purple, similarly to black, could get a bit too overwhelming, this deep, saturated shade of purple is a sophisticated way to make a bold statement.
+Dark purple, similarly to black, can get a bit too overwhelming.
+This deep, saturated shade of purple is a sophisticated way to make a bold statement.
 It is best used as an accent to give a room a depth and in combination with its lighter shades.

 Shades such as lavender and lilac are better options as they are calming and light.
 By painting a room in the lighter shades of purple (lilac and lavender), you will be setting a peaceful and tranquil mood.

-These shades bring the same restful quality to bedrooms as blue does, but without the risk of feeling chilly.
+These shades bring the same restful quality to bedrooms as blue does, but without the risk of feeling cool.
 Lilac promotes feelings of mystery, creativity and spirituality and is favoured in bedrooms.
-However, be aware that lilac can also be associated with depression as well.

 Neutrals Rooms (black, grey, and white)